Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 Guidelines for using Angus Bulls in the Northern Territory

-Bull Preparation
+Bull Preparation & Presentation

 What we do:-

-Ideally, we aim to present our 2 year old Sale Bulls in a weight range of approx. 730kgs to 830kgs.
-Our Angus Bulls are presented in ready-to-work, strong forward condition in order to withstand the rigours of adjusting to their new home environment & joining; all ahead of them after Sale Day.
-Their physical functionality & agility is important if they're to do their job properly.
+Ideally, we aim to present our 2 year old Angus bulls in a weight range of approx. 730kgs to 830kgs on Sale Day.
+They’re presented in ready-to-work, strong forward condition in order to withstand the rigours of adjusting to their new home environment & joining; all ahead of them after Sale Day.

 What we don't do:-